-What does Leasehold mean on Thailand real-estate?
+What does a Leasehold mean in Thailand?

-What does Leasehold mean in Thailand?
+What does a Leasehold mean in Thailand?

-Leasehold is an interest in property whereby the leaseholder does not actually own the property but is granted the right of "exclusive possession" and use of the property.
+A leasehold is an interest in property whereby the leaseholder does not actually own the property but is granted the right of "exclusive possession" and use of the property.

 A long-term leasehold contract is not just a contractual agreement, it is also a registrable legal interest against the freehold title document.
-Once registered, the lease on Thailand real-estate becomes a lien upon the title deed.
+Once registered, the lease on Thailand real estate becomes a lien upon the title deed.
 As a legal interest, it also means the lease can be bought, sold, and transferred.

 Consequently, great efforts have been made by developers and their lawyers to provide purchasers the opportunity to acquire longer leasehold periods.